Murder, Inc.: Murder of Dutch Schultz

-Probably their most well known victim was Dutch Schultz, who had openly defied the syndicate.
-In October 1935, Schultz insisted on putting a hit on Dewey, who was leading an all-out effort to put the mob out of business.
-The syndicate board overruled Schultz.
+Murder, Inc’s best known victim was most likely Dutch Schultz, who had openly defied the syndicate.
+In October 1935, Schultz insisted on putting a contract on Thomas E. Dewey, who was leading an all-out effort to put the mob out of business, but the syndicate board overruled him.
 They feared that Dewey's assassination would incite public outrage and result in an even greater campaign to shut down the rackets.
 Schultz vowed that he would ignore the board's decision and kill Dewey himself.

-The board decided they needed to act immediately to kill Schultz before he killed Dewey.
-Therefore, Buchalter actually saved Dewey's life, which allowed Dewey to continue his efforts to bring down Buchalter.
-This led Shapiro to suggest years later that Schultz should have been allowed to kill Dewey, although at the time he supported the syndicate's decision to overrule Schultz.

 Hitmen Mendy Weiss and Charles Workman were given the assignment to kill Schultz.
 On October 24, 1935, they tracked down Schultz and his associates Otto Berman, Abe Landau, and Lulu Rosenkrantz and shot them at the Palace Chop House in Newark, New Jersey.
 Berman, Landau, and Rosenkrantz died almost immediately, while Schultz clung to life until the following day.
-As the thorough Workman stayed behind to make sure they had completed their assignment and finished off Schultz in the men's room of the restaurant, Weiss escaped the scene with their Murder, Inc. getaway driver Seymour Schechter.
+Workman stayed behind while Weiss escaped with their driver Seymour Schechter.
+In 1944, Weiss was executed by electric chair for another murder.

-Furious at being abandoned by his confederates, Workman had to make his way back to Brooklyn by foot.
-A day or two later Workman filed a 'grievance' with the board against Weiss and Schechter.
-Although he had simply followed Weiss's frantic orders to drive away without waiting for Workman, the unfortunate Schechter ended up bearing the punishment, becoming a Murder, Inc. victim himself a short time later.
-In 1944, Weiss ended up in the electric chair for another murder.
 Workman was eventually tried by the State of New Jersey for the Schultz murder and served 23 years in prison.